 That’s too expensive: money story number 2

 I remember it distinctly.
 I wanted a pair of jeans from Old Navy.
 The absolute epitome of cool when I was in junior high was Old Navy bootcut jeans.
 They cost $20.
-The response I got was, “that’s too expensive for pants.”
+The response I got was, “that’s too expensive.”
 My sensitive soul hurt deeply, knowing I wouldn’t fit in without those pants.
 Ah, the angst of a pre-teen.

 Now, I can’t recall if it was a time when my dad was out of work or not because, frankly, my parents completely hid any financial worries from us kids on that front (for better or worse).
-What I do remember is thinking, upon review of the general market of jeans, realizing that $20 was entirely normal at the time and thinking, “dear God, I’m being handed a line”.
+What I do remember thinking was that $20 should not too expensive.
 I knew my mother wasn’t being totally honest with me because $20 was an average cost for jeans.
 And I felt duped.

 I knew from that moment that I didn’t want to live a life where normal costs were “too expensive”.
 I wanted to be able to afford what I wanted.
 Money story lesson number 2.

 The American Girl doll: money story 3